mbari-org/vars-annotation/docs/setup.md

 2. If you're running on macOS, and you get a message that VARS is damaged and can't be opened, you can ignore that message.
 That's Apple's super aggressive security.
 To fix that:
     1. Open a terminal (The Terminal.app is located in /Applications/Utilities).
     2. cd to where VARS is downloaded. e.g. `cd ~/Downloads`
-    3. Run `xattr -d -r com.apple.quarantine "VARS Annotation.app"`
+    3. Run `sudo xattr -d -r com.apple.quarantine "VARS Annotation.app"`
     4. Relaunch VARS Annotation
 3. Point VARS at your [configuration server](https://github.com/mbari-media-management/raziel).